ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 // Initializing the context watchdog with the context configuration. await watchdog.create( contextConfig );

-// Adding editor configuration (or an array of editor configurations). await watchdog.add( {
+// Adding item configuration (or an array of item configurations). await watchdog.add( {
 	id: 'editor1',
 	type: 'editor',